tstran155/Optimization-of-building-energy-consumption/README.md

 https://archive.ics.uci.edu/ml/datasets/energy+efficiency

 The dataset contains eight attributes (or features, denoted by X1...X8) and two responses (or outcomes, denoted by y1 and y2).
-Below are a number of assumption that were employed in the simulation to generate the dataset.
+Below are underlying assumptions used in the simulations to generate the dataset.

 -	12 building forms were generated using Ecotect
 -	All the buildings have the same volume of 771.75 m3